 Handpicked Related Content: The Good, The Bad, And The Ugly Of Living In Ukraine

 With an economy that has remained stagnant for years, it doesn’t look like things are going to get better anytime soon for Argentina.
 Inflation rates are through the roof and drug-fueled violence is a driver of the high crime rates.
 If you want to go south of the United States border to retire abroad, consider a country in Central America instead.

 Inflation in this country trumps that of all the others on this list.
 At one point, it became such a problem that an iPhone was worth $50,000.
-High crime coupled with this inflation problem not only makes Venezuela a bad location to retire abroad in, it makes it a country with an overall poor quality of life in general.
+High crime coupled with this inflation problem not only makes Venezuela a bad location to retire abroad, but it also makes it a country with overall poor quality of life in general.

 So, there you have it, a current list of the worst countries to retire in.
 A few of these countries might have been on your list to research, and a few of them were probably never even close – but it doesn’t hurt to be thorough!

 Make sure you really delve into your research when it comes time to pick your retirement destination options.
 There’s certainly nothing wrong with narrowing it down to a few countries and then spending significant time in each from there.

 I hope you enjoyed reading this article: Worst Countries To Retire.

 Is leaving your home country for a new country a priority of yours?
 Do you wish you knew how, but don’t?
 Then here is a great article for you to read.
 It can help you understand a little bit about Citizenship-By-Investment programs around the world.
 For more information on the CBI programs, please contact our office HERE.